-- xiv.
-Parents will be asked to collect out-of-date medication. - xv.
-If parents do not pick up out-of-date medication, or at the end of the school year, medication is taken to a local pharmacy for safe disposal.

-- xvi.
-A named member of staff is responsible for checking the dates of medication will arrange for the disposal of any that have expired. - xvii.
-Sharps boxes are used for the disposal of needles.
-Parents obtain sharps boxes from the child's GP or paediatrician on prescription.
-All sharps boxes in school are stored in a locked cupboard unless alternative safe and secure arrangements are put in place on a case-by-case basis.
+- Parents/carers will be asked to collect out-of-date medication. - If parents/carers do not pick up out-of-date medication, or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - A named member of staff is responsible for checking the dates of medication will arrange for the disposal of any that have expired.
+This is Miss Rooney. - Sharps boxes are used for the disposal of needles.
+Parents/carers obtain sharps boxes from the child's GP or pediatrician on prescription.
+All sharps' boxes in school are stored in a locked cupboard unless alternative safe and secure arrangements are put in place on a case-by-case basis.
 Arrangements should be made for their safe disposal.